Obychenkov/cse15l-lab-reports/week1LabReport.md

 You're now connected to a computer in the CSE basement, and any commands will run on that computer.

+Some interesting things to note about this step.
+First of all, every time you connect you will be assigned the ending 201, 202, or 203 after ieng6.
+This doesn't matter for the rest of the steps in this tutorial, but an example of where this should be noted is if you're running a server, which would change the URL.
+Another interesting thing you might notice when connecting is that you are given the "cluster status", which lets you know exactly how many people are currently remotely connected to ieng6.

 ## Step 3: Trying Some Commands

 You're now done connecting, here are some (but certainly not all) commands you can try to better understand the difference between your computer and the remote computer: